nanees15/SWE/README.md

     * output : the trip will start once there is a match and path is shown on the map .

 ---
-* manage ride :
+* edit trip :

-    * action : enabling the user to access and change in his trip like changing the destination , add multiple stops , show estimated time and path and change payment method in the current trip.
+    * action : enabling the user to access and change in his trip like changing the destination , add multiple stops and path and change payment method in the current trip.
     * inputs : new drop-off location , other payment method , choose multiple locations for stops.
     * source : by the user  .
     * pre-condition : the trip must start first .